ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors design and deliver school counseling programs that improve a range of student learning and behavioral outcomes (Carey & Dimmitt, 2012).
-These programs are comprehensive in scope, preventive in design and developmental in nature.
-“The ASCA National Model: A Framework for School Counseling Programs” (ASCA, 2019a) outlines the components of a school counseling program.
-The ASCA National Model brings school counselors together with one vision and one voice, which creates unity and focus toward improving student achievement and supporting student development.
+School counselors design and implement school counseling programs that improve a range of student learning and behavioral outcomes.
+“The ASCA National Model: A Framework for School Counseling Programs” outlines the components of a school counseling program and brings school counselors together with one vision and one voice, creating unity and focus toward improving student achievement and supporting student development.

 The Rationale

-The school counseling program is an integral component of the school’s mission.
+The school counseling program is comprehensive in scope, preventive in design and developmental in nature and is an integral component of the school’s mission.
 Informed by student data and based on the ASCA National Model, school counseling programs are provided by a state-credentialed school counselor and:

-Effective school counseling programs are a collaborative effort between the school counselor, families, community stakeholders and other educators to create an environment resulting in a positive impact on student achievement.
+School counseling programs improve a range of student learning and behavioral outcomes (Savitz-Romer et al, 2022).
+Effective school counseling programs are a collaborative effort between the school counselor, families, community stakeholders, and other educators to create an environment resulting in a positive impact on student achievement.
 Education professionals, including school counselors, value and respond to the diversity and individual differences in our societies and communities in culturally sensitive and responsive ways.
 School counseling programs in both the brick-and-mortar and virtual settings ensure equitable access to opportunities and rigorous curriculum for all students to participate fully in the educational process.

 The School Counselor's Role

-School counselors focus their skills, time and energy on direct and indirect services to students.
+School counselors focus their skills, time, and energy on direct and indirect services to all students as well as program planning and school support.
 To achieve maximum program effectiveness, ASCA recommends a student-to-school-counselor ratio of 250:1.
-Although ratios vary across states, school districts and even grade levels, the growing body of research as summarized by Carey and Martin (2015) supports that implementation of school counseling programs positively affects outcome data (e.g., student achievement and discipline referrals) at all grade levels.
+Although ratios vary across states, school districts and even grade levels, the growing body of research supports that implementation of school counseling programs positively affects outcome data (e.g., student achievement and discipline referrals) at all grade levels (Lancaster et al, 2021).

-ASCA also recommends that school counselors spend 80 percent or more of their time in direct and indirect services to students.
-These direct and indirect activities should come from the ASCA National Model rather than inappropriate duties assigned to school counselors as listed in the ASCA National Model Executive Summary (2019b).
-The 20 percent or less of the school counselor’s time should be focused on program planning and school support including:
+The ASCA National Model recommends that school counselors spend 80% or more of their time in direct and indirect services to students.
+These direct and indirect activities should come from the duties appropriate to the role of the school counselor rather than inappropriate duties assigned to school counselors as listed in the ASCA National Model Executive Summary (2019b).
+Twenty percent or less of the school counselor’s time should be focused on program planning and school support including:

 • Reviewing school data